The Suspect (2025 film)

 The Suspect is an Indian Telugu-language crime drama released in 2025 and written and directed by Radha Krishna Garnepudi and produced by G. Kiran Kumar under Temple Town Talkies banner.
 It stars Rushi Kiran in the DCP roles alongside Swetha Ghattamaneni, M. Siva Kumar, Rupa, Rajitha and AKN Prasad.

-The film was officially announced on 10 November 2024.The background score and soundtrack were composed by Prajwal Krish and one song is composed by Vemupati Nithin, with cinematography by Patlolla Raghavendra (Raghu) and editing is handled by Praveen TAMTAM.
+The film was officially announced on 10 November 2024.
+The background score and soundtrack were composed by Prajwal Krish and one song is composed by Vemupati Nithin.

 Plot

 Detective Arjun, a dynamic Narcotics officer, is newly promoted to Deputy Commissioner of Police (DCP) and tasked with solving the mysterious murder of an unidentified young woman.
 As he and his team delve into the case, Arjun uncovers a web of suspects, including his enigmatic ex-girlfriend, Meera.
 Each suspect has a motive, making the investigation increasingly complex.
 The pressure to solve the case is immense, as the victim's anonymity adds a layer of complexity that threatens to derail the inquiry at every turn.

 Just as Arjun begins to piece together the truth, he finds himself as a suspect and suspended from duty.
 Determined to clear his name and to find the real killer, Arjun goes rogue.

 In a race against time, he must navigate a maze of deceit to uncover the true culprit and restore justice.